South Skåne Regiment: History

-The regiment was converted from an infantry regiment to an armored regiment in 1963 and was given the name South Scanian Regiment.
+The regiment was converted from South Scanian Infantry Regiment to an armored regiment in 1963 and was given the name South Scanian Regiment.
 In 1982, the regiment carried out a major reorganization when all training activities were transferred to Revingehed and the Scanian Anti-Aircraft Corps (Lv 4) moved into the barracks in Ystad.

 Barracks and training areas

 Barracks

 On 1 January 1928, the regiment, which was originally an infantry regiment, took over the barracks area on Dragongatan in Ystad, which until 31 December 1927 belonged to the Scanian Dragoon Regiment (K 6).
 The barracks area was built in 1897, and following the 1892 Regimental Building Program, and originally consisted of two cavalry barracks.
 After the Defence Reform of 1901, additional barracks were built in the area, which were designed by Erik Josephson.
 Until 1982, the regiment conducted training in both Ystad and Revingehed.
 On 26 May 1982, a farewell ceremony was held in Ystad, and on 10 June the entire training battalion was deployed to Revingehed.

 From 1 July 1982, most of the barracks establishment was taken over by the Scanian Anti-Aircraft Regiment (Lv 4), which were relocated from Malmö.
 On 31 December 1997, the South Scanian Regiment and the Scanian Anti-Aircraft Regiment were disbanded.
 The entire barracks area, which then consisted of roughly 40 buildings, was then sold to Ystad Municipality, and was later declared listed buildings.
 Since 1 July 1982, the regiment is located at Revingehed.